-1. Presentation of Mayor's Award
+1. Presentation of Mayor's HB Excellence Award

-The purpose of the Mayor's Award is to recognize outstanding employee performance.
+The purpose of the Mayor's HB Excellence Award is to recognize outstanding employee performance.

-Rotation: The award rotates between each of the city departments on a monthly basis and is presented at a City Council meeting (typically 2nd meeting of month).
-The only exception is the month of November when the Mayor recognizes staff members of their choice.
+The award is presented on a monthly basis, typically at the 2nd regular City Council meeting of month.
+The only exception is the month of December when the outgoing Mayor recognizes staff members of their choice.